yutotakano/discord-haskell-voice/README.md

 # discord-haskell-voice

-Welcome to @discord-haskell-voice@!
+Welcome to `discord-haskell-voice`!
 This library provides you with a high-level interface for interacting with Discord's Voice API, building on top of the [`discord-haskell`](https://hackage.haskell.org/package/discord-haskell) library by Karl.